![]() |

 With webbed

 feet and a tail used as a rudder most Newfs love water.
-Wellington is
+Wellington was

 no exception.
-He really enjoys water days with the Southern Newfoundland
+He really enjoyed water days with the Southern Newfoundland

 Society.
 Newfoundand dogs generally have an instinct for rescuing people